nostrumbiodiscovery/pele_platform/docs/build_docs/source/tutorials/out_in.rst

     - **chain** - ligand chain ID, here ``Z``
     - **resname** - ligand residue name, in our case ``LIG``
     - **out_in** - sets the defaults for the OutIn simulation
-    - **atom_dist** - atom distances to track throughout the simulation
+    - **cpus** - number of CPUs you want to use for the simulation (we suggest a minimum of 50 for a normal simulation, but you could lower it for training purposes only).
+    - **seed** - pseudorandom numbers seed for reproducibility
+    - **iterations** - number of iterations to perform.
+The default is 100 but since we set a distance bias we can reduce the length of the simulation
     - **initial_site** - residue corresponding to the starting point of the simulation, on the outside of the protein
     - **final_site** - end point of the simulation, where the ligand is supposed to bind
+    - **atom_dist** - atom distances to track throughout the simulation
+    - **spawning** - type of spawning when running an adaptive simulation, here changing to "epsilon" to apply the bias
     - **epsilon** - strength of the bias applied, needs to be between 0 and 1, where 0 corresponds to no bias applied
-    - **spawning** - type of spawning when running an adaptive simulation, here changing to "epsilon" to apply the bias
     - **bias_column** - column of the report (counting from 1) towards which the simulation should be biased
-    - **constraint_level**: - level of constraining alpha carbons of the protein to prevent structure collapse
-    - **cpus** - number of CPUs you want to use for the simulation (we suggest a minimum of 50 for a normal simulation, but you could lower it for training purposes only).
+    - **cluster_conditions** - contact conditions to define the size of Adaptive clusters

 ..  code-block:: yaml